 Our Get Set to Go programme aims to improve the quality of life for anyone with a mental health problem through access to sport and physical activity in Warwickshire.
 With support from Sport England and the National Lottery, Get Set to Go is proven to overcome the barriers that some of us face when trying to get active.

-As part of the project, we will be running a series of taster sessions throughout 2020 to enable you to try different activities, free of charge.
-Details of taster sessions can be found below.
+As part of the project, we will be running a series of online sessions that are suitable for beginners throughout 2021 to enable you to try different activities, free of charge.
+Upcoming sessions are:

 Training: Mental Health Awareness in Sport and Physical Activity

 Understanding mental health is just as important as physical health when it comes to making sport and physical activity services and settings appropriate for everyone.

 Our three-hour short course is aimed at sport and physical activity providers, coaches, sports administrators, front of house staff and volunteers.

 - This course was developed with support from UK Coaching.

 - Available across Warwickshire & Worcestershire